3 Ireland should have a blog

 To the guys in 3 – if ye want a business blogging strategy, my contact details are on the right hand side of the page.

-9 thoughts on “3 Ireland should have a blog”
+9 responses to “3 Ireland should have a blog”

 1. A blog would be a good idea to introduce the new service, but if I were 3 I’d be far more inclined to base my strategy around podcasting and video blogging.